Saturday, July 14, 2018

 Thursday, May 31

-A few birds were feeding, few people setting up for the day but still very quiet.
+A few birds were feeding, and a few people were setting up for the day, but it was still very quiet.
 Going to be another hot day.

-Around noon we went to the theme park OWA in Foley.
+Around noon, we went to OWA, a theme park in Foley.

 Enjoyed a banana split Ice Cream at Hershey Ice Cream Parlor.